The Big Picture (Big L album)

-The Big Picture is the second and final studio album by American rapper Big L. The album was slated for a 1999 release, but due to L's murder, it was posthumously released on August 1, 2000, on Rawkus Records.
+The Big Picture is the second studio album by American rapper Big L. The album was slated for a 1999 release, but due to Big L's murder, it was posthumously released on August 1, 2000, on Rawkus Records and Big L's Flamboyant Entertainment.
 It was incomplete at the time of Big L's death, and was posthumously completed by his manager and partner in Flamboyant Entertainment, Rich King.
 Recording sessions for the album took place primarily at D&D Studios in New York City, New York throughout 1998 and early 1999.
 It was produced by DJ Premier (who also executive produced the album), Ron Browz, Ron G, Lord Finesse, Pete Rock, Shomari, Mike Heron, Ysae, and Showbiz.
 The Big Picture features appearances from Fat Joe, Remy Ma, Guru, Kool G Rap, Big Daddy Kane, 2Pac, Sadat X, and more.

+Commercial performance

+The album sold 72,549 copies in its first week, debuting and peaking at number 13 on the Billboard 200.
 It was certified Gold by the Recording Industry Association of America in October 2000.

-It sold 72,549 copies in the first week.
+To date, it is Big L's best selling album.